-March 31, 2014 December 31, 2013
+Septer De December 31, 2013

-Unrealized gross gains \$ 293.9 \$ 375.6
+Unrealized gross gains \$ 153.6 \$ 375.6

-Unrealized gross losses 38.3 59.8
+Unrealized gross losses 26.6 59.8

-Fair value of securities in an unrealized gain position 5,356.0 4,982.7
+Fair value of securities in an unrealized gain position 4,139.3 4,982.7

-Fair value of securities in an unrealized loss position 2,607.6 3,664.7
+Fair value of securities in an unrealized loss position 3,980.8 3,664.7

-There were no other-than-temporary impairment losses on investment securities recognized in the consolidated condensed statement of operations for the three months ended March 31, 2014, compared with \$5.2 million for the same period in 2013.
+Other-than-temporary impairment losses on investment securities of \$3.6 million and \$11.0 million were recognized in the consolidated condensed statement of operations for the three and nine months ended September 30, 2014.
+Other-than-temporary impairment losses on investment securities of \$5.2 million were recognized in the consolidated condensed statement of operations for the nine months ended September 30, 2013.
+No charges were recognized during the third quarter of 2013.
 For fixed-income securities, the amount of credit losses represents the difference between the present value of cash flows expected to be collected on these securities and the amortized cost.
 Factors considered in assessing the credit loss were the position in the capital structure, vintage and amount of collateral, delinquency rates, current credit support, and geographic concentration.

 The securities in an unrealized loss position include fixed-rate debt securities of varying maturities.
 The value of fixed-income securities is sensitive to changes in the yield curve and other market conditions.
 Approximately 85 percent of the securities in a loss position are investment-grade debt securities.
 At this time, there is no indication of default on interest or principal payments for debt securities other than those for which an other-than-temporary impairment charge has been recorded.
-We do not intend to sell and it is not more likely than not we will be required to sell the securities in a loss position before the market values recover or the underlying cash flows have been received, and we have concluded that no additional other-than-temporary loss is required to be charged to earnings as of March 31, 2014.
+We do not intend to sell, and it is not more likely than not that we will be required to sell, the securities in a loss position before the market values recover or the underlying cash flows have been received, and we have concluded that no additional other-than-temporary loss is required to be charged to earnings as of September 30, 2014.